tcassar/language-mind-brain/short-form/plan.md

 ## Intro (50 Words)

-- Building LLM; early in training, random noise.
+- Playing with my very young cousin, made incomprehensible babbling noises
-- Reminded me of baby cousin making random noises when she started speaking.
+- Reminded me of LLM responses in early training phases: complete gibberish.
-- Made me curious: how do children learn languages?
-How different is it from LLMs?
+- Made me question how humans learn language, and is it anything like LLMs?

 ## Language acquired in phases (120 Words)

-- Reflexive vocalisation -> babbling -> words
+- Consistent phases: reflexive vocalisation -> babbling -> words
 - MLU increases with time, with the earliest multi-word utterances all being gramatically predictable.
+Shows clear internal structure is being acquired (or is there, if you ask a nativist)
+- Interestingly, spoken languages are acquired at the same rate as signed
+  languages: **modality independence**
-- Interestingly, spoken languages are acquired at the same rate as signed languages (aside from one word stage: this is a physiological limitation, as evidenced by bilingual signing/speaking children)
+- Exception: time to arrive at one word stage.
+This is a physiological limitation, as evidenced by bilingual signing/speaking children)

 ## Receptive Language Ability (Children's language learning inputs)